-A legal immigrant may obtain a foster family home license.
-If a married couple or cohabitating couple, both must be legally in the United States to obtain a license.
+A Lawful Permanent Resident (LPR) may obtain a foster family home license.
+If a couple is married or cohabitating, both must be LPR in the United States to obtain a license.
 If legal status is in question, ask to see immigration documents.
 You can verify permanent resident status by checking the applicant's Immigration and Naturalization Service form I-551 (green card).
-Check with an IM worker if you have questions.
+Check with an Income Maintenance (IM) worker if you have questions.